jmkulakowski/bootstrap-slider-class/README.md

 # bootstrap-slider-class
-Instantly create Bootstrap carousels/sliders with a few lines of code.
+A class that allows one to instantly create Bootstrap carousels/sliders with a few lines of code.
 (JS and PHP versions)

-# examples
+# Examples

 ## JS
 ```